 Emotional and Relational Development

 Children's emotional and social development are two sides of the same coin.
 Research reveals a direct link between healthy relational-emotional development and academic achievement.
 According to the National Academy of Sciences, "Strong social-emotional development underlies all later social, emotional, and academic success."

 Parents can nurture this critical area of development by showing affection to their children, sharing feelings and allowing children to express emotions, encouraging children to try new things, maintaining a regular routine, modelling kind behaviour and providing plenty of opportunities for interaction with peers.
 They need to nurture children’s confidence to ask for help when they need it so that they know they are always supported.
 Allowing them to experience a range of experiences and opportunities will ensure that they have the best development they can.

-At One World International School, we provide a well-rounded learning experience that supports the whole child.
 Contact us to learn more about how our programmes encourage children to reach their highest potential.